 Take a look at some of the most exquisite Handicrafts of India listed below that depicts the tale of artisan’s toil.

 Popularly known as Kathputli, it is a form of puppet theatre that originated in Rajasthan over a thousand years ago.
 Kathputli consists of two words ‘Kath‘ and ‘Putli’ that translates to a doll made of wood.
-However, the wooden puppets also require cloth, cotton, and wires in its construction and decoration.
+However, the wooden puppets also require cloth, cotton, and wires in their construction and decoration.

 Carpet weaving is another popular handicraft of India.
 These hand-woven carpets are known for their intricate designs.
-Uttar Pradesh is the hub for the carpet producing industry in India.
+Uttar Pradesh is the hub for the carpet-producing industry in India.
 The city of Bhadohi houses 500 carpet weaving industries, which makes it a leading carpet weaving hub in south Asia.